-Starting with a bridge from Bent Creek Road, this trail provides access to multiple routes through the National Native Azalea Repository, including a teaching circle and a close look at Bent Creek.
+Starting with a bridge from Bent Creek Road, this trail provides access to multiple routes through the National Native Azalea Collection, including a teaching circle and a close look at Bent Creek.
 At the west end of the Collection, the Fern Loop provides a cool route along a natural mountain wetland and through part of a Rhododendron thicket where you can get a slight feel as to what a “Laurel hell” meant to a mountaineer traveling cross country.
 Total length, including the Fern Loop, is approximately ½ mile.

 Bent Creek Road – 1.3 miles

 Bent Creek Road is a gravel-surfaced corridor shared by pedestrians, pets on leashes and cyclists.
 The 12-foot wide road follows Bent Creek for the length of the Arboretum property with several adjoining roads leading off the property into the Pisgah National Forest.

 Bent Creek Trail – 1.3 miles (Foot traffic ONLY)